 - Wooden dowel for perch: Length 1.5″ (4cm) | Diameter: 0.5″ (1.3cm).

 - Cleanout Plug.

-This nest box is approved by the North American Bluebird Society (NABS).
-The PVC pipe will not rot or crack.
+This approved nest box will not rot or crack.
 Birds will call your new habitat home for many seasons to come.

 DIY Video Tutorial – PVC Bird Box Design Plans.

 See the following video for an instructional tutorial on building this PVC bird house design.

 Step 1.
 Cut PVC pipe using the bird box plans below.

 Cut a piece of PVC (plastic) pipe 8.5″ (22cm) in length as shown below.
 You can cut PVC pipe with either a hand saw or a miter saw.